sbafsk/mcp-documentation-hub/GRAPHQL_GUIDE.md

-# Complete Guide: Apollo Server + Supabase SDK Integration
+# GraphQL Implementation Guide

+> **AI Context**: This is the single source of truth for GraphQL implementation patterns and best practices.
+> For MCP resources: see `MCP_RESOURCES.md`
+> For project setup: see `SETUP.md`

 ## Overview

-This guide provides a comprehensive approach to implementing GraphQL with Apollo Server and Supabase SDK, replacing complex hybrid GraphQL-to-GraphQL architectures with a simpler, more maintainable solution.
+This guide provides comprehensive patterns for implementing GraphQL with Apollo Server and Supabase SDK, focusing on maintainable, performant, and type-safe solutions.

 ## Core Architecture Principles